explaingit

 USE CASE 1

-Build a backend split into multiple independently deployable services that discover and communicate with each other automatically.
+Build a Go backend split into multiple independent services that automatically find and call each other without manual configuration.

 USE CASE 2